lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 return module
 ```

 The important part is not the exact names in the example.
-The important part is the structure: strict typing, alphabetical top sections, flat control flow, focused helpers, clear state ownership, generalized iteration, predictable lifecycle, and a small public module API.
+The important part is the structure: strict typing, alphabetical top sections, flat control flow, focused helpers, clear **state ownership**, generalized iteration, predictable **lifecycle**, and a small public module API.

 ---

 ### 37. Final Standard

 Lily Studio code should feel consistent regardless of which developer originally wrote it.
-A file should be straightforward to navigate, important behavior should be easy to locate, and the ownership and lifecycle of the system should remain clear without forcing the reader to trace hidden state through unrelated parts of the codebase.
+A file should be straightforward to navigate, important behavior should be easy to locate, and the ownership and **lifecycle** of the system should remain clear without forcing the reader to trace hidden state through unrelated parts of the codebase.

 A strong Lily implementation should normally have:

 - clear names
 - simple and longer enough names to explain meaning
 - flat control flow
-- guard clauses without redundant checks
+- **guard clauses** without redundant checks
-- no conditional nesting
+- no **conditional nesting**
 - minimal use of `Script` and `LocalScript`
-- most behavior in ModuleScripts
+- most behavior in **ModuleScripts**
-- event-driven state changes
+- **event-driven** state changes
 - generalized Luau iteration
-- no `pairs()` or `ipairs()`
+- no `pairs()` or `i`pairs()``
 - strong Luau typing
-- Attributes for simple Instance metadata
+- **Attributes** for simple Instance metadata
-- script-created runtime infrastructure, including networking objects, runtime folders, bindables, and UI
+- **Script-created runtime infrastructure**, including networking objects, runtime folders, bindables, and UI
-- Lily-owned packages only
+- **Lily-owned packages** only
-- clean lifecycle ownership
+- clean **lifecycle** ownership
-- aggressive cleanup of owned tables, stale references, caches, and registries
+- aggressive **cleanup** of owned tables, stale references, caches, and registries
-- no unnecessary background loops, and every required loop has explicit ownership and cleanup
+- no unnecessary **background loops**, and every required loop has explicit ownership and **cleanup**
-- optimized runtime behavior with no uncontrolled memory growth or unnecessary CPU usage
+- optimized runtime behavior with no uncontrolled memory growth or unnecessary **CPU usage**
 - no hierarchy discovery or yielding inside controlled loops
 - predictable top-level organization
 - alphabetical declarations inside logical sections